DEMOCRATS, RESTORE OUR POWER IN THE HOUSE BY CHANGING THE RULES

 Contact our House representatives and tell them they should prioritize working with President Biden to pass the boldest possible legislation, which means they should not be constrained by the needless PayGo rule, or by allowing the Republican minority to keep using bad faith MTRs to undermine Democratic bills.

-- Let’s be honest, incoming Rep. Scott Fitzgerald (R) isn’t someone we can trust to act in good faith.
-So, instead, consider contacting the closest Democratic representative in our area, our friend Rep. Gwen Moore.
+- We don’t yet know the type of partner that incoming Rep. Scott Fitzgerald (R) will be.
+However, we should give him a chance to act in good faith and represent everyone in the district, not just those who voted for him.
+In the interim, consider contacting the closest Democratic representative in our area, Rep. Gwen Moore.

 - Then, contact House Leadership here.

 If you do reach out to anyone, please let us know so that we can track your contact.